 Schedule your advising appointment through Connect in MyCharlotte.

 - All degree-seeking students are encouraged to consult with an academic advisor in the selection of courses and progress toward degree completion

 Students in certain degree programs may be required to consult with an advisor before they will be allowed to register.
 This status can be found under Registration Status in Banner Self-Service.

-- ALL freshmen students are REQUIRED to meet with an advisor and may not register before doing so.
+- ALL first-year students are REQUIRED to meet with an advisor and may not register before doing so

 Students may be blocked from registration by holds that may be placed for various reasons - some examples may include: